 We’ll run down some of the most important physical and behavioral traits of each breed below.

-Like most other retrieving breeds, Golden Retrievers were initially intended to accompany bird hunters into the field and retrieve down birds.
-However, the man credited with developing the breed – a 19th century Scotsman named Lord Tweedmouth – also wanted to ensure that these new bird dogs were eager to bond with their owners more than the typical hunting breeds of the time.
+retrieving breeds, Golden Retrievers were initially intended to accompany bird hunters into the field and retrieve down birds.
+However, the man credited with developing the breed – a 19 th century Scotsman named Lord Tweedmouth – also wanted to ensure that these new bird dogs were eager to bond with their owners more than the typical hunting breeds of the time.

 His efforts certainly worked, as Golden Retrievers are not only skilled hunting dogs, but they make wonderful and attentive family pets too.
 They also excel in agility and obedience trials, and many work as service dogs too.